chipsalliance/firrtl-spec/spec.md

 - The dynamic sub-access expression is not used.

+- The bit-index expression is not used as a sink.

 - All components are connected to exactly once.

 - All uninferred `Reset`{.firrtl} types have been inferred to `UInt<1>`{.firrtl}